This article will cover all the fundamentals of private blockchain technology and dissect how it works.

 But not all the blockchains are the same.
 There are public blockchains and the private blockchains.
 However, both are decentralized, still, they have a fundamental difference.

-Private blockchains are developed and maintained by a private organization who has the authority over the mining process and consensus algorithm.
+Private blockchain is developed and maintained by a private organization who has the authority over the mining process and consensus algorithm.
 The private organization decides who can join the network and have the access download the nodes.

 Yeah, it doesn’t sound so decentralized now!
 No one can read, write or audit the blockchain anytime.
 Moreover, the governing organization can override the blockchain command or delete whenever they please!